 The film industry in the 21st century is global, collaborative and requires specialist training in a specialist environment, exactly what is being offered on the BA Filmmaking programme at XJTLU.

 Knowledge and skills

-- use theoretical understanding to inform practice and practice to inform theory
+- the ability to use theoretical understanding to inform practice, and practice to inform theory

 The facilities available to students continue to be developed on the South Campus.
 At the moment the students have access to facilities in the current humanities building including a digital training lab, lecture theatres, computer labs and meeting rooms.
 These rooms will continue to be utilised after the new facilities are completed.
 The new purpose built building will be in place before the first cohort of BA Filmmaking students begin their second year within the School.